Do you ever stop to think about how you share yourself with others?

 Self-Expression Through Photography, Art, Music, Dance, Fashion and Poetry

-As you probably already picked up through this piece, self-expression can be practiced in many different ways.
+As you probably already picked up through this piece, self-expression can be practised in many different ways.
 We often think of self-expression as involving speech and perhaps some actions as well—provided they are creative.

 People have found wonderful outlets for self-expression through speaking and writing prose, but also through practicing photography, creating art, creating or sharing music, choreographing a dance routine (or coming up with some moves on the spot!), creating and/or wearing pieces that reflect your inner self, and crafting meaningful poems.